It is also alive and thriving, despite the predictions, which is not exactly new, either.

-The best part of that stage is the following: These emails can’t help but be personalised, which is the way to go:
+The best part of that stage is the following: These emails can’t help but be personalized, which is the way to go:

-As you can see, users like to receive personalised emails, and just their name on the subject line doesn’t quite cut it anymore.
+As you can see, users like to receive personalized emails, and just their name on the subject line doesn’t quite cut it anymore.

-Therefore, triggered, personalised emails can give a gentle nudge to those that simply “Fly- By” and lead them further down the sales funnel: make them more than repeaters.
+Therefore, triggered, personalized emails can give a gentle nudge to those that simply “Fly-By” and lead them further down the sales funnel: make them more than repeaters.
 Make them loyal customers.

 Loyal customers, of course, require something in return.